-On Continental Avenue and Fleet Street, is the place home of Roland H. Smith.
-The entrance denified and well proportioned and the porches in the particular that they extend through two stories and give a long, asing effect.
-The stucco is cream white which sets the house against the background of fine old oaks shrubbery.
+On Continental Avenue and Fleet Street, is the handsome home of Roland H. Smith.
+The entrance is dignified and well proportioned and the porches in relation to the house are particularly fortunate in that they extend through two stories and give a long, pleasing effect.
+The stucco is cream white which sets off the house against the background of fine old oaks and shrubbery.